0xburn2/SorterThreads/README.txt

 if that was part of the requirements).
 So here is the command you must run in order to compile our code!

 Compile Command:
-gcc -o sorter mergesort.c sorter.c
+gcc -pthread -o sorter_thread mergesort.c sorter_thread.c

 Execution Command:
 ./sorter -c COLUMNNAME